St Andrew’s Scots Church, Valletta – Malta

 This unique positioning allows the church to stand out among the predominantly Catholic religious architecture of the capital city.

-St Andrew's Scots Church Valletta exterior
+St Andrew's Scots Church Valletta front view

 Origins and Early Protestant Presence in Malta